newlandsvalley/elm-soundfont/README.md

 #### MIDI File

 Main.elm in the examples/simpleplayer directory is a bare-bones player of a Type-0 MIDI file (a Swedish tune called 'Lillasystern').
 It first loads the acoustic grand piano soundfont as before, loads and parses the MIDI file and converts this into a performance simply by accumulating the elapsed times of each 'NoteOn' event.
 It then converts each of these to a playable 'sound bite' attached to the appropriate soundfont and plays them as a single uninterruptable Task.
+The player can be used with Type-1 or Type-2 files, but only the first melody track will be played.
 To build use:

 elm-make src/examples/simpleplayer/Main.elm --output=Main.html